-- · a delayed draw term loan facility in an initial aggregate principal amount of \$750.0 with final maturity in November 2010, which may be used for general corporate purposes; - · a domestic revolving loan facility in an aggregate principal amount of \$350.0 with final maturity in November 2010; - a global revolving loan facility in an aggregate principal amount of \$100.0 with final maturity in November 2010; and

-· a foreign trade facility in an aggregate principal amount of up to the U.S. dollar equivalent, at issuance, of \$425.0 with final maturity in November 2010, subject to two extensions of the final maturity date of two years each, at our option.
-As of March 31, 2007, the U.S. dollar equivalent of available issuance capacity under the foreign trade facility, exclusive of any outstanding letters of credit, was \$482.5.
+- · a delayed draw term loan facility in an initial aggregate principal amount of \$750.0 with final maturity in November 2010, which may be used for general corporate purposes; - · a domestic revolving loan facility in an aggregate principal amount of \$350.0 with final maturity in November 2010; - \cdot a global revolving loan facility in an aggregate principal amount of \$100.0 with final maturity in November 2010; and - a foreign trade facility in an aggregate principal amount of 383.2 Euro (inclusive of a 21.3 Euro increase to the available issuance capacity during the quarter ended June 30, 2007) with final maturity in November 2010, subject to two extensions of the final maturity date of two years each, at our option.
+As of June 30, 2007, the U.S. dollar equivalent of available issuance capacity under this facility, exclusive of any outstanding letters of credit, was \$514.7.